fortrabbit/legal/sub-processors.md

 ## Account meta data

 We will store additional meta-data with your Account when you sign up.
 This includes your IP, the time and a possible referrer.
 We use **MaxMind** to convert the IP to a geo-location that will also be stored with your Account.
-This might sound sneaky but is an important corner stone in fraud and phishing protection.
+This is an important corner stone in fraud and phishing protection.

+During signup, you might need to solve a Captcha.
+We use this to protect us from fraudulent signups.
+We use **hCaptcha** for this, their terms and privacy applies.

 ## Internal case management